wlhunter00/AM-Automated-Opportunity-Capture/README.md

 ### Looking at HTML
 When looking at the site you want to scrape, first pull up the search page with as many results as possible.
 If you would like, you can add filters on the site, as long as these filters effect the url.
 In general most sites' HTML is formatted in a similar way.
 Each oppourtunity will be in its own element, and within that element there will be a class for the label, and then a class for the information to be displayed.
 You want to look for these elements in the site when scraping:
-1. URL
+1. URL.
-2. What defines an individual listing
+2. What defines an individual listing.
-3. What defines the title
+3. What defines the title.
-4. What defines the label text
+4. What defines the label text.
-5. What defines the result text
+5. What defines the result text.
-6. Any other information you can scrape
+6. Any other information you can scrape.
 7. What makes this site different.
+8. How many pages you will be scraping.
+9. How many opportunities are on each page.

 ### URL
 This one is the easiest to understand.
 The more specific the url, the better.